top of page

 How to get to Chefchaouen

-If you’re coming from Tangier, the other option is to grab a grand taxi, a shared ride that makes traveling between cities inexpensive.
-You'll split the fare and could make some friends along the way.
+If you’re coming from Tangier, the other option is to grab a grand taxi, a shared ride that is relatively inexpensive, although it can be squishy.
 Be aware that you may need to change grand taxi in Tetouan, which is located partway between Tangier and Chefchaouen.

 cat sitting on steps in blue streets of chefchaouen